Ai (singer): 2000–2004: Relocation to Japan, My Name Is Ai, Original Ai, and 2004 Ai

-2005–2010: "Story", rise in fame
+2004–2011: Transfer to Island Records, "Story", rise in fame

-In 2005, Ai released the ballad single "Story", which became the biggest hit of her career.
+In late 2004, Def Jam Japan was folded into Universal Sigma, leading to Ai signing a new recording contract with its imprint label Island Records.
+In May 2005, Ai released the ballad single "Story", which became the biggest hit of her career.
 A sleeper hit, the song charted for 20 weeks in the top 30 in 2005 and 2006 and went on to sell over three million ringtones, one million cellphone downloads, and 270,000 physical copies.
 Ai later performed "Story" at the prestigious 56th NHK Kōhaku Uta Gassen New Years music concert.
-Her next studio album, Mic-a-holic Ai (2005), was the best selling album of her career, being certified double Platinum by the RIAJ.
+Her fourth studio album, Mic-a-holic Ai, was the best selling album of her career, being certified double platinum by the RIAJ.

 Ai's first single of 2006, the ballad "Believe", was also a success: it debuted at number two, and sold more than one million ringtones.
 The song was used as the theme song of the Kenji Sakaguchi starring medical drama, Team Medical Dragon.
-Her next two albums, What's Goin' On Ai (2006) and Don't Stop Ai (2007) were also greatly commercially successful, being certified Platinum and Gold respectively.
+Her fifth and sixth studio albums, What's Goin' On Ai (2006) and Don't Stop Ai (2007) were also greatly commercially successful, being certified platinum and gold respectively.
 In 2007, Ai made her debut performance in the United States at the El Rey Theatre with an audience around 800.
 In 2008, Ai returned to Los Angeles for her Ai Loves LA concert at the Redondo Beach Performing Arts Center.
 The performance was a benefit concert for the Go for Broke National Education Center, an organization that commemorates Japanese Americans who served in the United States Army during World War II.

 In 2009, Ai released her seventh studio album Viva Ai, which charted in the top ten of the Japanese Oricon albums chart.
 Her greatest hits album, Best Ai was released the same year.
 Best Ai later became Ai's first album to top the Oricon Albums chart.
 Ai debuted as a film director in August 2009 with her short film, Take Action, which was recorded in Los Angeles.
 Alongside Anna Tsuchiya and Micro, Ai also directed the drama film, Blue Pacific Stories.
 Later that year, Ai performed "Okuribito" and "Story" at the 3rd Asia Pacific Screen Awards which was held in Gold Coast, Australia.

 In 2010, Ai collaborated with many artists such as Namie Amuro, Miliyah Kato, Chaka Khan and Boyz II Men on her 10th anniversary album, The Last Ai.
 Both Ai and Khan won the International Collaboration Artists of the Year at the 2010 Billboard Japan Music Awards for the song "One More Try" and a cover of Khan's "Through the Fire".